Where are Pender County shelters?

 What about special medical needs?

 At least one nurse from the Health Department will be stationed at each shelter.
 You are responsible for you or your family member’s medications and medical equipment.
 However, nursing staff will assist with ensuring you have somewhere to set up your equipment such as portable oxygen or if you have medications that need refrigeration.
-If you or a family member will need more assistance during an event, sign up for the Special Needs Registry or call the Health Department 910-259-1230.
+If you or a family member will need more assistance during an event, sign up for the Disaster Medical Support Registry or call the Health Department 910-259-1230.

 Can I take a shower?
 Can I wash my clothes?